 Do you know a wildlife conservation hero who has been essential to protecting nature in Canada at personal financial sacrifice?
-Someone like Ray Plourde, last year’s winner?
-Nominate that person for the fourth annual $10,000 Glen Davis Conservation Leadership Prize.
+Those like Aleta Karstad and Dr Fred Schueler, last year’s winners?
+Nominate that person for our final $10,000 Glen Davis Conservation Leadership Prize.

 Glen Davis was a Canadian businessman and philanthropist.
 When he wasn’t managing his financial interests or trekking in remote wilderness, he helped to protect more of Canada than anyone before or after him.